LukeShortCloud/rootpages/src/administration/linux.rst

 -  mainline = The latest development release that is working towards a stable release.
 -  stable = The current stable release.
--  longterm = Long-term supported kernels are older versions that primarily only recieve bug fixes.
+-  longterm = Long-term supported kernels are older versions that primarily only receive bug fixes.
 -  linux-next = Daily unstable development releases from the "master" git branch.

 System Calls